EuCd$_2$As$_2$: a magnetic semiconductor

 Through a controlled crystal synthesis, we obtained insulating samples of EuCd$_2$As$_2$, which have not been reported before.
 Figure~\ref{fig1}(a) shows the resistivity of an insulating sample, resulting from a higher-purity synthesis, compared to a metallic sample, made through a standard purity synthesis.
-The resistivity of a high-purity sample is thermally activated in the whole temperature range, pointing to less intrinsic doping.
-The standard synthesis results in metallic behavior above 50~K, consistent with the previous reports.
-Interestingly, in both samples the resistivity peak at $T_N=9.5$~K coincides with a sharp and symmetric peak in the magnetic susceptibility, $\chi_{dc}$ in Fig.~\ref{fig1}(b), and an antiferromagnetic (AFM) ordering \cite{Jo:2020}.
-The susceptibility in both metallic and insulating samples shows no difference between the zero-cooled and field-cooled (measured in 10~mT) values, excluding a possible ferromagnetic phase above $T_N$ \cite{Artmann1996}.
-The magnetization $M(\mu_0 H)$ is measured with the field applied along the $c$ axis, perpendicular to the Eu planes.
-In both samples, $M(\mu_0 H)$ at first steeply and linearly increases up to 0.8~T, followed by a kink at 1.8~T, reaching a saturated value of 7~$\mu_B/$Eu atom.
-This corresponds to the divalent Eu which has half filled 4$f$ orbitals, as was found in EuTe \cite{Oliveira:1972_PRB}.
-The initial steep slope of $M(\mu_0 H)$ is consistent with a ferromagnetic structure within each layer, as well as with a relatively weak magnetic anisotropy expected for atoms with a half-filled orbital.
+The resistivity of a high-purity sample is thermally activated above $T_N$, with an activation energy of $\sim 30$~meV, flattening above 170~K. Given the Hall coefficient sign, this indicates that thermal activation from the acceptor states is present up to 170~K and valence band transport above.
+A strong activation energy decrease in a magnetic field, and the corresponding colossal negative magnetoresistance, is expected for magnetic semiconductors in a paramagnetic phase \cite{Jaroszynski:1985,Dietl:2008}, in agreement with our resistivity in magnetic fields \cite{SM}.
+The standard synthesis results in metallic behavior above 50~K, consistent with previous reports.
+Interestingly, in both samples the resistivity peak at $T_N=9.5$~K coincides with a sharp, symmetric peak in the magnetic susceptibility, $\chi_{dc}$ in Fig.~\ref{fig1}(b), and an antiferromagnetic (AFM) ordering \cite{Jo:2020}.
+The susceptibility in both metallic and insulating samples shows no difference between the zero-cooled and field-cooled (measured in 10~mT) values above 3.5~K \cite{SM}, excluding a possible ferromagnetic phase above $T_N$ \cite{Artmann1996}.
+The magnetization $M(\mu_0 H)$ is measured with the field applied along the $c$ axis, perpendicular to the Eu planes. $M(\mu_0 H)$ first steeply and linearly increases up to 0.8~T, followed by a kink at 1.8~T, reaching a saturated value of $\sim 7\mu_B/$Eu atom.
+This corresponds to the divalent Eu with half filled 4$f$ orbitals, like in EuTe \cite{Oliveira:1972_PRB}.
+The initial steep slope of $M(\mu_0 H)$ is consistent with a ferromagnetic structure within each layer, and a relatively weak magnetic anisotropy expected for atoms with a half-filled orbital.
 Despite a strong difference in the resistivity, the susceptibility and magnetization are very similar in both samples, implying a weak effect of residual doping on magnetic properties.
+Both samples are insulating or at the localization boundary, meaning there are insufficient band carriers at low temperatures to change $T_N$ by the RKKY mechanism.